An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Taylor Morrison Home Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how TMHC stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Homebuilding industry.
+We show how TMHC stock compares to 2,000+ US-based stocks, and to peers in the Construction sector and New Housing For-Sale Builders industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.